mohitanchan/python-intro/README.md

 ######  6. Decorators
 ######  7. Class
 	- init function
-	- new function
 	- types of methods
-	- R&D on private variables
 	- Importing class/method from another file
 	- init.py for defining a folder as a module
 ###### 8. Inheritance
 ###### 9. Exception Handling